asual/summer/README.md

-# Summer - The HTML5 Library for Java
+# Summer - The HTML5 Library for Java and Scala

 Summer is the next generation presentation layer library for Spring MVC.
-It provides the world's best HTML5 template engine and takes advantage of many Spring 3 features like content negotiation, REST support, resource handling and various others.
+It provides the world's best HTML5 template engine and takes advantage of many Spring features like MVC annotations and data binding, content negotiation, REST support, conversion and various others.
 In addition out of the box it supports a number of Java EE 6 specifications like Servlet 3.0, JPA 2, Bean Validation and EL 2.2.

 Summer enables the creation of true web modules that package every required static resource.
 It also makes AJAX really simple by providing partial page rendering capabilities.
 Support for HTML5 WebSockets is available through the